abumq/airsync/README.md

 ## Bulk Export (Advanced)

-Converting existing exports to crafted functions is easy, either using `fn` for each function which can be cumbersome depending on number of functions; or you can simply convert the whole object using a helper function `fnExport`.
+Converting existing exports to crafted functions is easy, either using `convertFn` for each function which can be cumbersome depending on number of functions; or you can simply convert the whole object using a helper function `exportFns`.

 Let's say you have: